 How do I update to a new phone number?

-Directly within the Office 365 portal once signed in select the cog wheel in the top right hand corner, from within the search bar type 'MFA' and select the option 'Additional Security Verification' from the drop down select 'Update your phone numbers used for account security' When the new tab opens to the additional security verification section update your mobile device number here.
+Directly within the Office 365 portal once signed in select the cog wheel in the top right hand corner, from within the search bar type 'MFA' and select the option 'Additional Security Verification' from the drop down select 'Update your phone numbers used for account security' When the new tab opens to the additional security verification section, you can then update your mobile device number.

 Yes, absolutely you can change the verification method at anytime.
 Similar to the method used in 'How do I update to a new phone number' select the cog wheel in the top right hand corner, from within the search bar type 'MFA' and select the option 'Additional Security Verification' from the drop down select 'Update your phone numbers used for account security' When the new tab opens to the additional security verification section.
 Select the checkbox for Authenticator app or token and select 'Set Up Authenticator app' Follow the setup steps outlined in the how to here.